What Does ‘AAA’ Really Mean?

 A lot of jewelers use the term AAA or even AAAA, without displaying real images of center stones, which we believe isn’t transparent, as it does not give you an accurate depiction of what that center stone will look like in real life.

-For Nolan and Vada, we define AAA in the following ways; each handpicked sapphire has excellent color, saturation and hue, is eye-clean (meaning there are little to no visual inclusions to the naked eye), and are ideally cut to bring out the best lustre and brilliance within each gem.
-In addition to this we only use real images of our sapphires online, meaning every single sapphire image you see is taken in person, in natural lighting.
-We then use these real images to mock up our render in each ring design, unlike many companies who use a digitally created image (which is not an accurate representation of the sapphire).
-The only way to understand the true color of a natural sapphire is a real photo or video.
-Lastly we never select gems with enhancements, with the exception of heating, as these enhancements lower the quality, durability and longevity of your sapphire.
+Hence we only use real images of our sapphires online, meaning every single sapphire image you see is taken in person, in natural lighting.
+We then use these real images to mock up our render in each ring design, unlike many companies who use a digitally created image (which is not an accurate representation of the sapphire actually used in the ring).

 To be considered as AAA grade, we look for sapphires that are well saturated in color, where the tone is not too dark or too light.
 Whether it’s teal, blue or peach, each sapphire we select has been cut to enhance the best color within that gem, showcasing its hue and brilliance.